Recent Blog Post

 Proper wearing of the seat belt is essential, however.
 The shoulder and lap belts need to secure the rib cage area, the hips, and the pelvis, allowing these areas to take the brunt of the impact.

-The different types of damages that you can still get even when not wearing a seat belt in an accident include the following:
+The different types of damages that you may be able to still receive even when not wearing a seat belt in an accident include the following:

 steven matz headshot